-Scott Isphording begins his fourth season as Assistant coach and Quarterbacks coach.
-Isphording began his second tour of duty in Athens and his first as the Bobcats’ Co-Offensive Coordinator/Quarterbacks coach in 2014.
+Scott Isphording begins his seventh season as an assistant coach on Frank Solich's Ohio coaching staff in 2019.
+Isphording began his second tour of duty in Athens and his first as the Bobcats’ quarterbacks coach in 2014.

 In 2016, Ohio’s quarterbacks set single-season records in pass attempts with 458 combined.
 They also completed the second-most passes in school history with 250.
 Ohio passed for 3,142 yards which was second-most in school history and threw for 22 touchdown passes which ranks fourth all-time.